-This month, the Royal Courts of Justice (RCJ) joined in with The First 100 Years, celebrating a centenary of women in law by displaying an exhibition of banners of the first 100 years of women in the legal field.
+This month, the Royal Courts of Justice (RCJ) joined in with The First 100 Years (external link, opens in a new tab), celebrating a centenary of women in law by displaying an exhibition of banners of the first 100 years of women in the legal field.

 Banners detailing key milestones from each decade of women in law in the 20th century have been displayed in the foyer of the RCJ, which is fully accessible to all.